pedagand/coq-label/README.md

     Qed.

-Nonetheless, if we are too general and do not mention `e1`, the cortouche is ambiguous and will be rejected:
+Nonetheless, if we are too general and do not mention `e1`, the label is ambiguous and will be rejected:

     Lemma example_too_general:
       forall t e1 e2 ,